 Preparation of the Ribosome Complexes

-Begin by preparing the PRE by mixing the initiation mixes, EF-Tu_NoG, and Phe, at the ratio of 1 to 2 to 2 at 37 degrees Celsius for 2 minutes [1-TXT].
+Begin by preparing the PRE by mixing the initiation-, EF-Tu_NoG-, and Phe- mix, at the ratio of 1 to 2 to 2 at 37 degrees Celsius for 2 minutes [1-TXT].
 After incubation, purify the PRE using 1.1 molar sucrose cushion ultracentrifugation overnight at 100,000 x g [2].

 WIDE: Establishing shot of the talent mixing the initiation mixes.
 TEXT: PRE- pre-translocation complex